CRUD is an abbreviation of the 4 basic operations you can do to a database or resource – Create, Read, Update, Delete.

 }

-.
-These apply various filters (based on context) and handle changes (so we can save only changes and not all props).
+set_prop and get_prop are part of WC_Data.
+These apply various filters (based on context) and handle changes, so we can efficiently save only the props that have changed rather than all props.

 The constructor